Web developers are in demand as companies try to supersede their competitors' digital presence and e-commerce functionalities

 Freelancers have full responsibility for sourcing and completing their work and so it can be more challenging to keep a healthy work/life balance.

 Look for job vacancies at:

 - Stack Overflow Jobs - international tech job site

 - Unicorn Hunt

-In small organisations or as part of non-technical teams, you will usually need to dedicate time to independent research and self-led learning.
-Most of the learning materials necessary to build web development knowledge can be found on the internet, usually for free, and some web developers consider themselves completely self-taught.
+In small organisations, or as part of non-technical teams, you'll usually need to dedicate time to independent research and self-led learning.
+Most of the learning materials needed for building web development knowledge can be found on the internet, usually for free, and some web developers consider themselves completely self-taught.

 More formal professional qualifications can be obtained from the BCS (The Chartered Institute for IT), including certifications in:

 - solution development and architecture